AndyGauge/rust/src/doc/rustdoc/src/what-is-rustdoc.md

 $ rustdoc src/lib.rs --crate-name docs
 ```

-We'll have some generated documentation.
+We will have some generated documentation.
 Open up `doc/docs/index.html` and
 check it out!
 It should show a link to the `foo` function's page, which
 is located at `doc/docs/fn.foo.html`.
 On that page, you'll see the "foo is
 a function" we put inside the documentation comment in our crate.